mmoayyed/mmoayyed.github.io/_posts/2020-04-10-proof-reading-html-from-markdown.md

 ---
 layout:     post
 title:      Validate Generated HTML from Markdown
 summary:    HTMLProofer is a set of tests to validate your HTML output.
-These tests check if your image references are legitimate, if they have alt tags, if your internal links are working, and so on.
+These tests check if your image references are legitimate, if they have alt tags or if your internal links are working, and so on.
 It's intended to be an all-in-one checker for your output.
 In this post, you will learn how to validate and verify your HTML documents that are generated from markdown sources.
 published: true
 tags:       [CAS]
 ---

 If you have a set of Markdown documents hosted somewhere (i.e. [GitHub Pages](https://pages.github.com/)) and rendered in HTML format, it would be a good idea to validate and proof-read them all, to make sure image references, links, tags, etc are all working correctly before you publish.
-Doing so manually would take a lot of time and is quite a tedious task so in this blog post, we are going to take a look at the [HTMLProofer](https://github.com/gjtorikian/html-proofer) tool to see how it can be used to validate our markdown documents.
+Doing so manually would take a lot of time and is quite a tedious task.
+So in this blog post, we are going to take a look at the [HTMLProofer](https://github.com/gjtorikian/html-proofer) tool to see how it can be used to validate our markdown documents.

 ## Requirements